brentleyjones/brentley.dev/src/posts/2022-01-19-What's-New-in-Bazel-5.0.md

 ---

 [Bazel 5.0][bazel_5_0] includes [nearly 3,000 changes][diff] since 4.2.2.[^up-to]
-It's the first major release since 4.0 was release in January of last year, and it's Bazel's [second LTS release][versioning].
+It's the first major release since 4.0 was released in January of last year, and it's Bazel's [second LTS release][versioning].
 Since there were so many changes, many of them quite impactful,